mann1mal/zPod-PKS-CSE-Demos/UsingHarbor/README.md

-# Using Harbor as an Enterprise Grade Repository with Enterprise PKS
+# Using Harbor as an Enterprise Grade Registry with Enterprise PKS

 ## Using Public Projects